spierala/mini-rx-store/README.md

 * [How I wrote NgRx Store in 63 lines of code](https://medium.com/angular-in-depth/how-i-wrote-ngrx-store-in-63-lines-of-code-dfe925fe979b)

 ## TODO
-* Integrate Redux Dev Tools
+* Further Integrate Redux Dev Tools
 * Work on the ReadMe and Documentation
 * Nice To Have: Test lib in React, Vue, maybe even AngularJS
 * Add Unit Tests